hostuser/freckles.old/README.rst

      :alt: Updates

-*a cute dotfile manager; all over the place*

-At its heart, *freckles* is a dotfile manager.
-You point it to the configuration files of the applications you use, and it makes sure to apply those configurations on your workstations, virtual or not.
-It can also do more than that, if you want it to.
-For example, it can install all the packages you generally use and/or ensure certain folders exists.
+*managing dotfiles? and more? cute!*

+At its heart, *freckles* is configuration management for your local machine(s).
+If you are familiar with ansible_, puppet_, or chef_ you know what configuration management is, and why it's a good idea.
+If not: in short, configuration management gives you a way to describe the configuration of a machine and the services and applications it runs in some way and format (e.g. in code, json, yml, ...) and apply this recorded configuration onto a vanilla (virtual or not) machine.

+Depending on the configuration management framework you choose, the learning curve for them is quite steep, and require quite a bit of initial investment in terms of time to learn how they work, and to prepare the configuration that works for your infrastructure.
+Even the (arguably) easiest to pickup system, *ansible*, needs you to prepare and edit several files and folders, even for simple use-cases.
+This makes sense, since all of those solutions are quite powerful, and have to be able to deal with quite a lot of complexity.

+*freckles*' goal is to simplify this configuration for use-cases that are less involved, like setting up your local workstation and development VMs with the tools of your choice, and the configuration needed to get started quickly.
+Without having to do a lot of manual bootstrapping, setup and preparation.
+Ideally, issuing one command, involving a pre-created configuration should be enough.

-*freckles* is implemented as a layer on top of ansible_, aiming to simplify and streamline configuration for use on a single machine.
-It tries to make it easy to record and replicate the configuration and setup of your working environment (or parts thereof).
+*freckles* is implemented as a layer on top off *ansible*.
 Instead of describing your infrastructure, as you do in *ansible*, in *freckles* you describe your working environment (in general, or for a specific project).
-This is only a subtle difference, and I'm still not sure whether it warrants a project like *freckles*.
+This is only a subtle difference, and I'm still not sure whether its worth developing a project like *freckles*.
 The idea got me curious enough to try and find out though :-).

 *freckles* is written in Python, and GPL v3 licensed.